 Biography of Lt Gen John W. Rosa

-As deputy director for operations for the Joint Chiefs of Staff in Washington, D.C., he was in charge of the National Military Command Center and served as the military spokesman for the Pentagon when U.S. troops were deployed to Afghanistan and Iraq in 2002.
-In July 2003, he was named superintendent of the U.S. Air Force Academy in Colorado Springs, Colo., and in September of that year, he was promoted to lieutenant general.
-He remained in that position until his retirement from active duty in November 2005.
+As deputy director for operations for the Joint Chiefs of Staff in Washington, D.C., he led the National Military Command Center at the Pentagon, including during the September 11 attacks and served as spokesman for the Joint Chiefs as U.S. troops deployed to Afghanistan and Iraq.
+In July 2003, he was named superintendent of the U.S. Air Force Academy.
+He retired from active duty in November 2005.

 His military awards include the Distinguished Service Medal, the Defense Superior Service Medal, the Legion of Merit with oak leaf cluster, the Meritorious Service Medal with four oak leaf clusters, the Air Force Commendation Medal and the Combat Readiness Medal with two oak leaf clusters.
-He has flown the A-7, A-10, Hunter and Jaguar aircraft, F-16, F-117A, HH-60G and HC-130.
+He has flown the A-7, A-10, Hunter, Jaguar, F-16, F-117A, HH-60G and HC-130 aircraft.

 He is married to Donna Kangeter, a Charleston native.
-They have two sons—Jonathan and his wife Elisha have two children, and Brad is a 2003 graduate.
+They have two sons, Jonathan and Brad (The Citadel Class of 2003), and two grandchildren.